Trusted WordPress tutorials, when you need them most.

 • Auto-populate labels

-Your first step is to create a slug for the taxonomy.
-This slug is used in the URL and in WordPress search queries.
+Your first step is to create a slug for the taxonomy to use in the URL and in WordPress search queries.
+Do note that a slug can only contain letters and numbers, and it will automatically be converted to lowercase letters.

 Next, you will fill in the plural and singular names for your custom taxonomy.

-From there, you have the option to click on the link ‘Populate additional labels based on chosen labels’.
+From there, you have the option to click on the link ‘Populate additional labels based on chosen labels.’
 If you do this, then the plugin will auto-fill in the rest of the label fields for you.

-Now, scroll down to the ‘Additional Labels’ section.
 In this area, you can provide a description of your post type.

 Labeling your WordPress taxonomy